bhauman/lein-figwheel/README.md

 You can think of these functions having an implicit set of build ids that they operate on.

+If you call `(reset-autobuild)` it will stop the figwheel autobuilder, clean the builds, reload the build configuration from your `project.clj` and then restart the autobuild process.

 If you call `(stop-autobuild)` it will stop the figwheel autobuilder.